benfertig/timestamper/README.md

 ### 13 - Settings button
 ![extra_files/help_images/button_settings.png](https://github.com/benfertig/timestamper/blob/main/extra_files/help_images/button_settings.png?raw=true)
-* Pressing this button will open the settings menu wherein you can specify whether a message should get printed for each individual media button (see 1-6), and if so, what those messages should be.
+* Pressing this button will open the settings menu wherein you can specify, for each individual media button (see 1-6), whether a message should get printed when one is pressed, and if so, what each of those messages should be.
 In the settings menu, you can also edit the messages that get printed when each hotkey (see 12) is pressed.

 ### 14 - Audio time slider
 ![extra_files/help_images/scale_audio_time.png](https://github.com/benfertig/timestamper/blob/main/extra_files/help_images/scale_audio_time.png?raw=true)